 But after all, this, if you can capture what you want and make the most out of the situation, you will surely find some great and innovative portraits.

-On the other hand, if you are indoor, in a studio, you get control of everything.
+On the other hand, if you are indoors, in a studio, you get control of everything.
 The light equipment, the wind, the background, and anything else that you can think of.

 12. Design Color Palette

-Working with a color palette allows you to set the right tone of your image.
-You can use the complementing color palette while you are capturing an image or in while post-production.
+Working with a color palette allows you to set the right tone for your image.
+You can use the complementing color palette while you are capturing an image or in post-production.
 It leaves a great impact and makes your image stand out.

 13. Work with Burst-out Shots

 Waiting for the right moment is hard.
-And even when it comes, being able to capture it at the very right moment can be very hard.
+And even when it comes, being able to capture it at the very right moment can be even harder.
 In portrait photography, that moment is the expression or the pose of your model.

 You can’t wait for the perfect smile or the pose in portrait photography, instead, click continuous shots, which will give you multiple options to choose from later.
 In addition, you may also get some candid which further can be used to evoke the emotions you were trying to express.

 Portrait Photography is all about how you wish to get the result out of your efforts.
 To master this skill of expressing emotions through image, you need to know where to look.
 So start observing what kind of images evokes what kind of emotions.